-The learners, from our Work Talk and Kiwi Speak classes, talked with local policewoman Leanne Fairburn about dealing with racism.
+The learners, from our English for Job Seekers and Kiwi Speak classes, talked with local policewoman Leanne Fairburn about dealing with racism.

 The classes had recently experienced some verbal issues and wanted to talk honestly with Leanne about coping strategies.
 Learners say they now feel confident about approaching the New Zealand police, equipped with practical solutions.

 “I learnt how to deal with neighbour problems,” says one learner.